 The pituitary gland is responsible for releasing:

-Follicle-stimulating hormone, which works with luteinizing hormone to stimulate sperm production in men and egg development and ovulation in women.
+- Follicle-stimulating hormone.This works with luteinizing hormone to stimulate sperm production from the testes in men.
+It stimulates egg development and ovulation in women.

-Growth hormone, which controls bone and tissue growth.
+- Growth hormone.This controls bone and tissue growth.
 It also maintains the balance of fat and muscle tissue in the body.

-Luteinizing hormone, which controls testosterone production in men and estrogen in women.
+- Luteinizing hormone.This controls testosterone production in men and estrogen in women.

-Thyroid-stimulating hormone, which stimulates your thyroid gland to make other hormones that regulate your body’s metabolism
+- Thyroid-stimulating hormone.This stimulates your thyroid gland to make other hormones that regulate your body’s metabolism.